UCL-RITS/doctoral-programming-intro/01-beginner/index.md

 ### By the end of this course you will be able to:

-1. Use python from different interfaces
+1. Use Python from different interfaces
 2. Write your own programs that will allow you to repeat an experiment
 3. Create functions to be able to reuse it from different programs
 4. Read and write data files from a program